burpsuite/alexa-downloader/README.md

    $ sudo mv alexa-downloader.phar /usr/local/bin/alexa
    ```

-If you have installed phar-composer system-wide, you can now verify everything works by running:
+If you have installed burpsuite/alexa-downloader system-wide, you can now verify everything works by running:

 ```bash
 $ alexa-downloader -v